thiippal/abulafia/examples/README.md

 | `on_closed`      | string | The [name](#naming-a-task) of the Task or Action to which assignments should be sent when the pool closes. |
 | `on_result`      | -      | - |

-The following example sets up three actions: if rejected, the task suite is sent to the task named `task_1`.
+The following example sets up three actions: if rejected, the task suite is sent to a Task named `task_1`.
 Any submitted task suites will be sent to `task_2`.
 If the task suite is accepted, it will be sent to `task_3`.
 ```yaml
 actions:
   on_rejected: task_1